lkrms/pretty-php/README.md

 configured.
 It's also deterministic (with some [pragmatic exceptions]), so no matter how the input is formatted, it produces the same output.

-> *PrettyPHP*'s default output is unlikely to change significantly before
+> *PrettyPHP*'s default output is unlikely to change significantly between now
-> [version 1.0.0] is released, but if you're already using it in production,
+> and version 1.0, but if you're already using it in production, locking
-> pinning `lkrms/pretty-php` to a specific version is recommended.
-For example:
+> `lkrms/pretty-php` to a specific version is recommended.
->
-> ```shell
-> composer create-project --no-interaction --no-progress --no-dev lkrms/pretty-php=0.4.6 build/pretty-php
->
-> build/pretty-php/bin/pretty-php --diff
-> ```

 ## Requirements